Location: Washington, USA

 Mr. Dean received the Master of Music (Conducting), and Bachelor of Arts (Music Education) degrees from California State University, Fullerton where he was awarded honors from the Department of Music and studied with Gordon Paine, Howard Swan and David Thorsen.
 As a workshop participant and professional chorister Dean studied with Helmuth Rilling at the Oregon Bach Festival for nine seasons.
 He has performed with Gian Carlo Maria Giulini, Zubin Mehta, Aaron Copland and Krystof Penderecki and has prepared choruses for Roger Wagner, the Pacific Symphony Orchestra, organist Paul Manz and recording artists Shirley Jones and Mel Torme.

-Residing with his wife Cynthia, a soprano soloist and music specialist for the Lake Washington School District, their two adult children are also involved in the arts--a graphic designer and fashion designer.
+Residing with his wife Cynthia, a soprano soloist and music specialist for the Lake Washington School District, their two adult children are also involved in the arts--a Creative Director for marketing, and a fashion designer.